bbenefield89/OrgChart-Spring/README.md

 Apache Tomcat is currently used as our application server.
-Create new directory "Nexient" in the Tomcat root directory Copy bulletin-api.properties and security.properties from {orgchart}\orgchart-config\environment\dev into the newly created Nexient directory
+Create new directory "Nexient" in the Tomcat root directory Copy orgchart-api.properties and security.properties from {orgchart}\orgchart-config\environment\dev into the newly created Nexient directory
 Update 'common.loader' property in '[tomcat-home]/conf' to add '${catalina.base}/Nexient'
 'common.loader=some/other/paths,${catalina.base}/Nexient'
 For Intellij: